IAmAnthem/CanineCalculations/ReadMe.md

 # Progress Notes - what am I working on?

+## Data collection - an analysis of uncertain canine comparisons
+- Need new characters (maybe 10?
+12?) with traited canines of known stat (or at least very close to known).
+  - Figure out more alt names, because OCD
+- Cycle alts against a known that's reasonably solvable for them (don't try solving a 700+ with a collection of 300s)
+- Drop output into think/feel buckets, include a datestamp and note time to reboot
+  - randomizer has a good chance of changing per-boot, so be prepared for it to change
+- Run data through statting script in think/feel groups and compare outputs in kvp format
+  - Does the group of 'think' statters reach a consensus stat?
+  - Does the group of 'feel' statters reach a consensus stat?
+  - If so how do they compare to true values?

 ## Check the knowledge level

   - `if $knowledge -ne certain, abort` Well we can't do that because "listeners" can't see relationships, pinged Paldin